-It was easy to carry and left our hands free when our toddler wanted to walk.
+It was so easy to carry our kids, plus it left our hands free when our toddler wanted to walk.

 We preferred this over pushing an empty stroller or having to worry about stairs.

 We’ve even been allowed to take them places where strollers are not allowed.
-While in Rome with a baby, we visited St. Peter’s Basilica with our hiking carriers.
+For example, while in Rome with a baby, we visited St. Peter’s Basilica with our hiking carriers.